thef4tdaddy/RxLedger/README.md

-# ThriveTrack
+# RxLedger

-ThriveTrack is a secure medication tracking app built with React, Vite, and Tailwind CSS.
+RxLedger is a secure medication tracking app built with React, Vite, and Tailwind CSS.
 It allows users to:

 - Track medications and manufacturers
 - Log how they feel and any side effects